-Kuttu Aloo Paratha - The last recipe of my series Of Vrat Ka Khana.
+Kuttu Aloo Paratha - another recipe in my Vrat Ka Khana series.
 A soft, very filling, wholesome paratha/ flatbread which makes for a complete meal.
-Everyone's favorite aloo paratha made using healthy ingredients like kuttu/ buckwheat flour, potatoes and spices gets a gluten-free makeover in this recipe.
+Everyone's favorite aloo paratha made using healthy ingredients like kuttu/ buckwheat flour, potatoes and spices get a gluten-free makeover in this recipe!

 Kuttu flour is derived from buckwheat.
 Usually, black buckwheat flour is used to make these Kuttu Aloo Parathas.
 I used hulled buckwheat as that's what I had at home.
 It has warming properties hence its consumption with yogurt balances out the warm potency of this food.
 In fact, in areas of severe cold, it is regularly consumed as it helps in keeping the body warm internally.